w3c-fedid/FedCM/directed_identifiers.md

 This proposal defines the concept of a [directed basic profile](https://github.com/WICG/WebID/blob/master/design.md#directed-basic-profile) which attempts to provide a set of directed fields that, when populated in a conforming way, can allow federated sign-in without risk of user tracking by identifier correlation.
 The precise definition of a directed basic profile is still a topic for dicussion.

 # User agent behavior
 The value of a directed identifier is that a user agent can cooperate with it being passed from an IdP to an RP without having to attempt to acquire user consent for the tracking risk that is associated with correlatable identifiers.
-The precise shape of the user consent flow (or consent-less flow) is discussed elsewhere in the WebID proposal.
+The precise shape of the user consent flow is discussed elsewhere in the WebID proposal.

 An important question, however, is how the user agent can be **confident** that the identifier that is being passed in not correlatable.
 It is an open question as to whether this should require technical enforcement on the part of the user agent.

 ## Policy-based approach
-The simplest way for the user agent to obtain a degree of confidence in the directedness of the identifier is for the IdP to assert that the identifier is directed, via a mechanism defined by WebID.
+The simplest way for the user agent to obtain a degree of confidence in the directedness of the identifier is for the IdP to assert that all identifiers within the token are directed, via a mechanism defined by WebID.
 Since the user has entrusted some amount of identifying data to the IdP, it might be reasonable to expect that the IdP acts in good faith with respect to that data and not falsely assert the identifier is directed.
 IdPs discovered to be acting in bad faith could be exposed to penalties, possibly including being added to a denylist by user agents which would prohibit them from using these APIs in future.

 ## Verifiably directed identifiers
 A stricter approach is for WebID to be prescriptive about the format of directed identifiers and require that they be verifiable by user agents in order to avoid tracking consent requirements.
-This could be done with a hashing scheme similar to what is used in Shibboleth, where the IdP gives the user agent the inputs to a hash function and the output of the hash is included in the signed token.
+This could be done with a hashing scheme similar to what is used in Shibboleth or OpenID pairwise subject identifiers, where the IdP gives the user agent the inputs to a hash function and the output of the hash is included in the signed token.
 The user agent can then verify that the claim values in the token match the hashes, and therefore are not global identifiers.

 The following is an example structure of such a scheme:
 ```